larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 undesired opinions is counteracted by the availability of an appeals process, per {{appeals}}.

-The actions of the moderator team are intended to limit the likelihood of disruptive behavior by a few IETF participants from discouraging participation by other IETF participants.
+Moderation actions are intended to limit the likelihood of disruptive behavior by a few IETF participants from discouraging participation by other IETF participants.